 - (A) The Narrative Rate Approach expresses a narrative rate of application that results in the amount, in tons or gallons, of manure, litter, and process wastewater to be land applied.
 Permittees selecting the narrative rate approach to address rates of application must include in the NMP submitted to the AgPDES Director the following information for each crop, field, and year covered by the NMP, which will be used by the AgPDES Director to establish site specific permit terms: - (1) The maximum amounts of nitrogen and phosphorus that will be derived from all sources of nutrients (pounds/acre for each crop and field); - (2) The outcome of the field-specific assessment of the potential for nitrogen and phosphorus transport from each field.
-The potential for nitrogen and phosphorus transport shall be determined using the assessment tools and procedures described in Oklahoma NRCS Conservation Practice Standard 590 (Nutrient Management), including the Oklahoma Phosphorus Assessment Worksheet (see Oklahoma NRCS Conservation Practice Standard 590 (Nutrient Management)) The CAFO must specify any conservation practices used in calculating the risk rating; - (3) The crops to be planted in each field or any other uses of a field such as pasture or fallow fields, including alternative crops if applicable.
-Any alternative crops included in the NMP must be listed by field, in addition to the crops identified in the planned crop rotation for that field;

-- (4) The realistic annual yield goal for each crop or use identified for each field for each year, including any alternative crops identified; - (5) The nitrogen and phosphorus recommendations from ODAFF approved sources for each crop or use identified for each field, including any alternative crops identified; - (6) The methodology (including formulas, sources of data, protocols for making determination, etc.) and actual data that will be used to account for: (a) the results of soil tests required by Parts II.A.4.f and III.A.3.e, (b) credits for all nitrogen in the field that will be plant-available, (c) the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied, (d) consideration of multi-year phosphorus application (for any field where nutrients are applied at a rate based on the crop phosphorus requirement, the methodology must account for single-year nutrient applications that supply more than the crop's annual phosphorus requirement), (e) accounting for all other additions of plant available nitrogen and phosphorus to the field (i.e., from sources other than manure, litter, or process wastewater or credits for residual nitrogen), (f) the timing and method of land application, and (g) volatilization of nitrogen and mineralization of organic nitrogen. - (7) Any other factors necessary to determine the amounts of nitrogen and phosphorus to be applied in accordance with the Narrative Rate Approach. - (B) NMPs using the Narrative Rate Approach must also include the following projections, which will not be used by the AgPDES Director in establishing site specific permit terms: - (1) Planned crop rotations for each field for the period of permit coverage; - (2) Projected amount of manure, litter, or process wastewater to be applied; - (3) Projected credits for all nitrogen in the field that will be plant-available; - (4) Consideration of multi-year phosphorus application; - (5) Accounting for other additions of plant-available nitrogen and phosphorus to the field; and - (6) The predicted form, source, and method of application of manure, litter, and process wastewater for each crop.
+The potential for nitrogen and phosphorus transport shall be determined using the assessment tools and procedures described in Oklahoma NRCS Conservation Practice Standard 590 (Nutrient Management), including the Oklahoma Phosphorus Assessment Worksheet [see Oklahoma NRCS Conservation Practice Standard 590 (Nutrient Management)].
+The CAFO must specify any conservation practices used in calculating the risk rating; - (3) The crops to be planted in each field or any other uses of a field such as pasture or fallow fields, including alternative crops if applicable.
+Any alternative crops included in the NMP must be listed by field, in addition to the crops identified in the planned crop rotation for that field; - (4) The realistic annual yield goal for each crop or use identified for each field for each year, including any alternative crops identified; - (5) The nitrogen and phosphorus recommendations from ODAFF approved sources for each crop or use identified for each field, including any alternative crops identified; - (6) The methodology (including formulas, sources of data, protocols for making determination, etc.) and actual data that will be used to account for: (a) the results of soil tests required by Parts II.A.4.f and III.A.3.e, (b) credits for all nitrogen in the field that will be plant-available, (c) the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied, (d) consideration of multi-year phosphorus application (for any field where nutrients are applied at a rate based on the crop phosphorus requirement, the methodology must account for single-year nutrient applications that supply more than the crop's annual phosphorus requirement), (e) accounting for all other additions of plant available nitrogen and phosphorus to the field (i.e., from sources other than manure, litter, or process wastewater or credits for residual nitrogen), (f) the timing and method of land application, and (g) volatilization of nitrogen and mineralization of organic nitrogen.